The Black Skin Canvas: African Tribal Art, Polynesian Tattoos, and Value$

 The very concept of "tribal" patterns in fashion that sell for thousands?
 African innovation, European price tag.

 Here’s what Europeans understood that we’ve been kept from: African tribal art is powerful.
 It’s highly valuable.
-It’s worth collecting in private museums, worth paying millions for African tribal art at auction, worth basing entire luxury empires upon.
-But somehow, we’ve been convinced it’s not worth investing in for our own Black and Brown skin?
+It’s worth collecting in private museums, worth paying millions for at auction, and worth basing entire luxury empires upon.
+But somehow, we’ve been convinced it’s not worth investing in for our own Black and Brown skin.

 Tattooing the Black Body: History, Identity, and Misunderstanding

 I’ve lived side by side with African Americans, Black Americans, and Caribbean Americans.
-I’ve learned their history and their pride — a pride born from centuries of oppression and resilience.
+I’ve learned their history and pride—a pride born from centuries of oppression and resilience.
 I’ve seen the beauty of Black culture: the invention of blues, jazz, rock and roll, hip hop, R&B, reggae, and soul.

 Black Skin: The Strongest Canvas